lmlib/lmlib/doc/user_guide/state-space-tutorial.rst

 Description
 -----------

-This tutorial includes the following steps:
+This tutorial takes the following steps:

 .. raw:: html